What started as a small 11-12 character roster has since gotten surprisingly huge. This page will keep track of everyone who appeared in this game.

 - Generation Xerox: If she's Arthur's daughter, then she most definitely counts since both stole Aru's present bag in an attempt to save their respective toy stores and would later help her out after being defeated by her.
 The Crossed Christmases story confirms that yes, they are indeed father and daughter — albeit from different universes.

 - Little Bit Beastly: Like Aru, she's a rabbit girl.

-- Power Copying: Her Hyper, called "Miracle Walker", allows her to use the Hypers or other units.
-Regardless of whether the players are in the current game or not, she turns all cards in her hand into any Hyper at random.Nico: "Nico can make a miracle come true!"Nico: (When playing an enemy Hyper) "Ehehe!
+- Power Copying: Her Hyper, "Miracle Walker", turns all of her cards into random other units' Hypers, whether or not they're present in the match.Nico: "Nico can make a miracle come true!"Nico: (When playing an enemy Hyper) "Ehehe!
 Nico'll play someone's Hyper Card!"